 PPP2R1A

-Below is a summary for the PPP2R1A gene observed in research publications.
+Below is a summary of PPP2R1A-related syndrome observed in research publications.
 This is not meant to take the place of medical advice.

 Please take our surveys to contribute to this research.
 If you are not yet registered, consider joining Simons Searchlight to be included in future reports!

-PPP2R1A -related syndrome happens when there are changes to the PPP2R1A gene.
+PPP2R1Arelated syndrome happens when there are changes in the PPP2R1A gene.
 These changes can keep the gene from working as it should.

 Key Role

-The PPP2R1A gene plays an important role in brain cells.
+The PPP2R1A gene plays an important role in the development and function of brain cells.
+The gene is called PPP2R1A, and the protein is called protein phosphatase 2A (PP2AA).

 Symptoms

-Because the PPP2R1A gene is important for the brain, some people may have:
+Because the PPP2R1A gene is important in brain activity, many people who have PPP2R1A-related syndrome have:

 • Seizures